 CARRY WARWICK ITEMS (ONLY IF FED HARD)

 Now, here is where it gets interesting.
 If completly and utterly fedcore, finish your build by going massive carry Warwick (lots of fun but rarely get the opportunity).
 Refer to the my build provided on "Team 1" on the second slot for this build (you've got to try this at least once, you will be squishy as hell though and you won't get away with it unless absolutely fed).
-On a side note, its not mentioned anywhere else, but both Zeke's Herald and Will of the Ancients are nice items if your team is either AD or AP heavy, respectively.
+On a side note, its not mentioned anywhere else, but both Zeke's Harbinger and Will of the Ancients are nice items if your team is either AD or AP heavy, respectively.

 AD HEAVY TEAM

 If you find yourself on an AD heavy team (ie: Tryndamere, Graves, Caitlyn etc]]) once you build your core 4 ( Sorcerer's Shoes, Malady, Wit's End and Madred's Bloodrazor your best bet is to rush both health and a Thornmail.
 This will basically allow you to stand and hold off a fed (means very strong xD) AD carry levels above you due to the returned damage from its passive.
 Worthwhile alternatives include: Warden's Mail (one of 3 building blocks for Randuin's Omen) which decrepifies your AD opponents whilst a completed Randuin's Omen has an awesome active ability!
-Sunfire Cape (good but not great), Frozen Heart (very useful in that it provides even more cooldown reduction with a cool unique passive) and Guardian Angel (very useful, however in some situations can be fairly useless) are also viable alternatives when facing fed AD carries.
+Sunfire Aegis (good but not great), Frozen Heart (very useful in that it provides even more cooldown reduction with a cool unique passive) and Guardian Angel (very useful, however in some situations can be fairly useless) are also viable alternatives when facing fed AD carries.
 As I mentioned previously, WW (most of the time unless massively fed) is best played when built situationally.
 That is, build yourself to fill the role your team needs the most (most commonly an off-tank-squishy-hunting-bruiser) in a manner that best combats the set-up of the enemy team as well.